David-Haim/concurrencpp/README.md

 	const std::string name;

 	/*
-		Schedules a suspended coroutine to run in this executor.
+		Schedules a task to run in this executor.
 		Throws concurrencpp::errors::executor_shutdown exception if shutdown was called before.
 	*/
-	virtual void enqueue(std::experimental::coroutine_handle<> task) = 0;
+	virtual void enqueue(concurrencpp::task task) = 0;

 	/*
-		Schedules a range of suspended coroutines to run in this executor.
+		Schedules a range of tasks to run in this executor.
 		Throws concurrencpp::errors::executor_shutdown exception if shutdown was called before.
 	*/
-	virtual void enqueue(std::span<std::experimental::coroutine_handle<>> tasks) = 0;
+	virtual void enqueue(std::span<concurrencpp::task> tasks) = 0;

 	/*
 		Returns the maximum count of real OS threads this executor supports.